 Wind suppliers often schedule less output in the day-ahead market than they actually produce in real time.
 This can be attributed to some of the suppliers' contracts and the financial risk related to being allocated RSG costs when day-ahead wind output is over-forecasted.
-Underscheduling can create price convergence issues and lead to uncertainty regarding the need to commit resources for reliability.
+Under-scheduling of output in the day-ahead market can create price convergence issues and lead to uncertainty regarding the need to commit resources.

-This convergence issue is partially addressed by net virtual suppliers that sell energy in the dayahead market in place of the wind suppliers.
-Since the most significant effect of underscheduling of wind in the day-ahead market is its effects on the transmission flows and associated congestion in the day-ahead and real-time markets, we evaluate the extent to which virtual transactions offset the flow effects of the wind under-scheduling.
-We calculated the percentage of flows from wind units on every constraint in the day-ahead and real-time markets.
+Convergence issues are partially addressed by net virtual suppliers that sell energy in the dayahead market in place of the wind suppliers.
+Since the most significant effect of dayahead under-scheduling of wind is its effects on the transmission flows and associated congestion in the dayahead and real-time markets, we evaluate the extent to which virtual transactions offset the flow effects of the wind under-scheduling.
+We calculated the percentage of flows from wind units on every constraint in the dayahead and real-time markets.
 We estimated profits on those constraints by virtual positions, which we aggregated by year and by monitored element.
-We identified constraints where either the day-ahead or real-time constraint flows associated with wind exceeded 20 percent and sorted by virtual profitability on the constraints.
+We identified constraints where either the dayahead or real-time constraint flows associated with wind exceeded 20 percent and sorted by virtual profitability on the constraints.